Last Update: Nov 2023

 At MIFL, it is central to our investment process to analyse each investment’s ability to create, sustain and protect value to ensure that it can deliver returns.
 In addition to this, MIFL also adopts a Responsible Investment Policy, the primary focus of which is ESG integration and active ownership: in fact, where appropriate, we also aim to engage and vote with the objective of improving performance in these areas.
 We believe our responsibility as investors includes protecting the interests of our investments from the impacts of financial and nonfinancial risks.

 MIFL is committed to and supports the objectives of all 17 United Nations Sustainable Development Goals (SDGs).
-In 2020, to help focus our responsible investment ambitions, MIFL decided to prioritise three climate-oriented SDGs (7, 12 and 13) to assess our assets under management, with an aim to seek improvement in the long term.
-We believe that climate change is a clear and pressing issue which needs to be addressed.
-Through engagement with managers across our assets under management, we seek to drive improvement across these 3 specific SDGs.
+To help focus our responsible investment ambitions, MIFL decided to prioritise four SDGs (5, 7, 12 and 13).
+Our aim is to seek improvement in the long term, by engaging with managers across all our assets under management, to drive improvement across these 4 specific SDGs.

-To measure and monitor MIFL’s impact on these three SDGs at an entity level, MIFL has selected five Principal Adverse Impact (PAI) indicators aligned to these SDGs.
+To measure and monitor MIFL’s impact on these four SDGs at an entity level, MIFL has selected six Principal Adverse Impact (PAI) indicators aligned to these SDGs.
 These are:

 Through regular and active monitoring of these six indicators, MIFL will look to engage indirectly through the managers of our mandates or directly through engagement via our Single Securities Teams, to affect improvement over time.
 We believe that the use of the PAI indicators will bring transparency to our process.
 This approach is explained in more detail within our Responsible Investment policy.